jamesotto852/ggspatreg/README.md

   lat = runif(250, 31.4, 31.7),
   z = geoR::grf(grid = cbind(lon, lat), cov.model = "exp", cov.pars = c(3, .1), nugget = 1)$data
 )
-#> grf: simulation on a set of locations provided by the user
-#> grf: process with  1  covariance structure(s)
-#> grf: nugget effect is: tausq= 1
-#> grf: covariance model 1 is: exponential(sigmasq=3, phi=0.1)
-#> grf: decomposition algorithm used is:  cholesky
-#> grf: End of simulation procedure.
-Number of realizations: 1
 ```

 Below, we set up **ggmap** and visualize our sample points: